On two notions of curvature on singular surfaces: Attempt with synthetic geometry and its limitations

 \begin{proof} Let $\omega$ denote the curvature measure of $S$.
-Let $p,q\in S$ be two points joined by two different geodesics $\gamma_1, \gamma_2$.
+Let $p,q\in S$ be two points joined by two different geodesics $\gamma_1, \gamma_2$ contained in a domain homeomorphic to a disc.
 As these two geodesics are different, together they form a Jordan curve enclosing a domain $D$.
 Let call this enclosing curve $\gamma$.
 Then by Gauss-Bonnet theorem

-However, by \cite[Theorem 4.156]{fillastreReshetnyaksTheorySubharmonic2023},
+However, by \cite[Theorem 4 p.189]{aleksandrovIntrinsicGeometrySurfaces2002},